Kagyu Ling Buddhist Centre gives a warm welcome to people wanting to learn to meditate in Manchester and explore the teachings of the Buddha.

 You don’t need any experience and there is no need to book – you can just turn up.
 Experienced practitioners lead the classes, which give you a chance to learn to meditate, and practise simple calmness meditation together.
 In addition, we give an introduction to Buddhism and explore some key aspects of Buddhist teachings.

 The sessions last for just under an hour and the suggested contribution per class is £3.

 If you can’t make it to a class, try meditation online.
-Regular online Meditation Zones are held each week, using Zoom.
+Regular online Meditation Zones take place using Zoom.
 These are open sessions and all are welcome.
 First, each session gives an explanation of a simple calming meditation practice.
 After that there is a brief talk on a key aspect of the Buddha’s teachings.

-Visit What’s On for dates and times of meditation classes and Zoom links for online sessions.
+Visit What’s On for dates and times of all the meditation classes, and Zoom links for online sessions.